mmaulwurff/mod-menu/Readme.md

 - Adds Mod Menu to simplified Options Menu.
 - Has a chance to put Zandronum-style keybind-only-accessible menus to Mod Menu.
 - A key to open Mod Menu.
-- Removes redundant words like "options" and "strings".
+- Removes redundant words like "options" and "settings".

 ## Limitations